Sparse hypergraphs: new bounds and constructions: Introduction

-\begin{lemma}[Hypergraph removal lemma, see for example, \cite{graphremovallemmas}] For any $r$-uniform hypergraph $G$ and any $\epsilon>0$, there exists $\delta>0$ such that any $r$-uniform hypergraph on $n$ vertices which contains at most $\delta n^{v(G)}$ copies of $G$ may be made $G$-free by removing at most $\epsilon n^r$ edges. \end{lemma}
+\begin{lemma}[Hypergraph removal lemma, see, e.g. \cite{graphremovallemmas} Theorem 1.2] For any $r$-graph $G$ and any $\epsilon>0$, there exists $\delta>0$ such that any $r$-graph on $n$ vertices with at most $\delta n^{v(G)}$ copies of $G$ can be made $G$-free by removing at most $\epsilon n^r$ edges. \end{lemma}

-With the help of the hypergraph removal lemma described as above, we are able to prove the following theorem:
+Note that here $v(G)=|V(G)|$ is the number of vertices of $G$.
+Using Lemma \ref{hypergraph}, we are able to prove the following theorem.